Virginia Tech® home

 Graduate advisors support graduate students in navigating benchmarks in their progress toward degree.
 The main benchmarks are outlined, semester-by-semester, in the drop-down tab for Current Students.
 During the first year of graduate school these benchmarks include meeting the university's Ethics requirement and its Diversity, Equity, & Inclusion (DEI) requirement.
 The Ethics requirement is met if the student participates in Orientation and Research Days and completes a short Canvas course (linked below).
 The DEI requirement is met when the student completes the Diversity Course in Canvas (also linked below) and writes a diversity statement suitable for a job application--as approved by the advisor.
 Both of these requirements are checked when the student submits a Plan of Study.

-The flowchart below comes from the Graduate School and illustrates step-by-step progress toward degree.
-The key checkpoints for Academic progress are as follows:
+The flowchart below comes from the Graduate School and illustrates step-by-step progress toward the doctoral degree (PhD).
+Steps for the Master's degree (MS) differ but follow the same general order.
+Semester-by-semester requirements for both degrees can be found under the Current Students tab.
+The key checkpoints for Academic progress toward the PhD are as follows:

 A) Submit a Plan of Study (step 13)

 In addition to coursework, this step includes the formation of a graduate committee, agreed upon by the student and their advisor.
 As mentioned above, this step also includes verification the student has met the Ethics and DEI requirements (step 17).
-Students should submit their Plan of Study to the Graduate Program Coordinator at the end of their first year in the program.
+Students should submit their Plan of Study to the Graduate Program Coordinator at the end of their third semester in the program (second semester for MS students).

 B) Pass Two Preliminary Exams (step 15)